YAlex1/examination_arrival/README.md

 3. Launching.

-   There ./data_gen and ./data_view_client executables will be appeared in the build forlder.
+   There ./data_gen and ./data_view_client executables will be appeared in the build folder.
    Just launch both of them without any parameters on separate bash consoles.